aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 The device showed an active Wi-Fi connection, so the issue was not treated as a simple disconnected-network problem.

+The case was checked using the "4W" scope method:

+- **Who is affected?** One user / one device
+- **What is the issue?** Websites do not load although Wi-Fi is connected
+- **When did it start?** Reported during the support request
+- **How severe is the impact?** High priority because internet access was blocked

-The support check focused on whether the device had general network connectivity and whether domain names could be reached correctly.
-This helped separate Wi-Fi connectivity from a possible DNS-related browsing issue.
+The support check focused on separating Wi-Fi connectivity from a possible DNS-related browsing issue.

 ---